 - Manage and run marketing completely from Europe

-This is a common mistake, particularly for companies launching their first-ever US presence.
-Problem is, if your target audience in the US is unfamiliar with your customers, that limits the credibility of your successes.
-Better to wait until you have US success stories to point to, or even partner on projects with industry groups like the European American Chamber of Commerce to demonstrate your effectiveness.
+This is a common mistake, particularly for companies launching their first-ever U.S. presence.
+The problem is, if your target audience in the U.S. is unfamiliar with your customers, that limits the credibility of your successes.
+Better to wait until you have U.S. success stories to point to or even partner on projects with industry groups like the European American Chamber of Commerce to demonstrate your effectiveness.